DeveloperPaul123/modern-cv/lib.typ

 /// - body (content): The body of the right header
 /// - accent_color (color): The accent color to color the text with.
 This defaults to the default-accent-color
 #let secondary-right-header(body, accent_color: default-accent-color) = {
-  set text(accent_color, size: 11pt, style: "italic", weight: "light") body
+  set text(size: 11pt, weight: "medium")
+  body
 }

 /// Right section of a tertiaty headers.
 /// - body (content): The body of the right header
 #let tertiary-right-header(body) = {
-  set text(weight: "light", style: "italic", size: 9pt) body
+  set text(weight: "light", size: 9pt)
+  body
 }